igvarsity004/Azure-Yelp-Sentiment-Analysis/README.md

 - **Model Evaluation**: Comparing the predictions made by the machine learning model with actual sentiments.
 - **Automated Data Pipelines**: Automated workflows to retrieve and process data regularly.

+**Key Insights**: The key features focus on delivering both predictive insights and actionable analytics.
+Sentiment analysis can be a powerful tool for businesses to anticipate customer needs, while city-based analysis allows for targeted, region-specific improvements.
+Model evaluation ensures that the machine learning model is continually improving and providing value.

 ### Tools & Technologies Used
 - **Azure Data Factory (ADF)**: For data ingestion and ETL pipelines.
 - **Azure Databricks**: For data processing, model training, and inference using Spark.